 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Update (October 1, 2025): Despite more than 70,000 people voicing their support for non-animal tests for sunscreens and multiple scientific studies showing how sunscreens can be evaluated for safety without animal tests, the US Food and Drug Administration (FDA) continues to expect sunscreen manufacturers to test on animals.
+Update (October 1, 2025): Despite more than 70,000 people voicing their support for non-animal tests for sunscreens and multiple scientific studies showing how sunscreens can be evaluated for safety without animal tests, the FDA continues to expect sunscreen manufacturers to test on animals.

 Four scientific papers recently published in peer-reviewed journals show how commonly used sunscreen ingredients can be evaluated for safety using existing information and modern, non-animal approaches.
 Decades of animal tests have failed to find any indication that more animal testing will accomplish anything other than costing thousands of animals their lives.
 This reality is clear to every government agency around the world—except the FDA.